-Mather was proud of his English heritage and it was common to see him dressed in royal blue and red, even when he got older.
+Mather was proud of his English heritage, and it was common to see him dressed in royal blue and red, even when he got older.
 Some of his immediate family members were also lawmen in Massachusetts, from whom Mather acquired the desire to become a lawman himself.

-A smallish man with square but frail shoulders, dark eyes, and a mustache, Mather was a man of few words, which gained him the nickname of ” Mysterious Dave.”
+A smallish man with square but frail shoulders, dark eyes, and a mustache, Mather was a man of few words, which gained him the nickname “Mysterious Dave.”

-By 1878, Mather had found his way to Mobeetie, Texas, and into the company of Wyatt Earp, where, one “suspicious” account related that the two ran a con game peddling “gold” bricks to the naïve citizens of Mobeetie.
+By 1878, Mather had found his way to Mobeetie, Texas, and into the company of Wyatt Earp, where, one suspiciousness account related that the two ran a con game peddling “gold” bricks to the naïve citizens of Mobeetie.

-After Marshal Joe Carson’s death, Mather was appointed as the Las Vegas Marshal.
+After Marshal Carson’s death, Mather was appointed as the Las Vegas Marshal.
 However, Mather soon moved on again after being accused of “promiscuous shooting” in his capacity as marshal.
 Next, he was known to have served for a short time as Assistant Marshal in El Paso, Texas.
-However, after an altercation in a brothel in which Mather was slightly wounded, he returned to Dodge City where he was hired as Assistant City Marshal.
+However, after an altercation in a brothel in which Mather was slightly wounded, he returned to Dodge City, where he was hired as Assistant City Marshal.

-By the time Mather returned to Dodge City, the existence of gambling drinking, prostitution, and dance halls, often in open violation of the law, had heated up as a major town issue.
-The “Dodge City War” in the spring of 1883 was followed by pressure from the Santa Fe Railroad to clean up “their” town.
+By the time Mather returned to Dodge City, the existence of gambling, drinking, prostitution, and dance halls, often in open violation of the law, had heated up as a major town issue.
+The “Dodge City War” in the spring of 1883 was followed by pressure from the Santa Fe Railroad to clean up their town.
 The reform-minded and status quo factions were still feuding when David Mather accepted the position of Dodge City Assistant Marshal.
 Before long, Mather also became the co-owner of the Opera House Saloon on Front Street.

 Because of its prominent downtown location, the city council objected to Mather’s decision to turn the Opera House Saloon into a dance hall and soon passed an ordinance banning all dance houses.
-However, the council took no action whatsoever against another dance hall owned by Thomas Nixon, allegedly because of its remote location.
+However, the council took no action against another dance hall owned by Thomas Nixon, allegedly because of its remote location.
 For several months, Nixon and Mather battled to put each other out of business.

 In 1884, the city government replaced Mysterious Dave with Nixon as the Assistant Marshal, and the feud that had been brewing for several months came to a head.
-On the evening of July 18, 1884, Nixon drew a gun and fired at Mather, but only sprayed him with a few splinters.
+On the evening of July 18, 1884, Nixon drew a gun and fired at Mather but only sprayed him with a few splinters.
 Three days later, Mather approached Nixon from behind and fired four bullets into his back, killing him instantly.
 Later, Mather was heard to say, “I ought to have killed him six months ago.”

 Although Mather was acquitted of Nixon’s murder, he killed another man the following year and was run out of town by Marshal Bill Tilghman.
-After serving as city marshal in a couple of small towns in Kansas and Nebraska, Mysterious Dave moved on San Francisco, where he took a ship to Vancouver.
+After serving as city marshal in a couple of small towns in Kansas and Nebraska, Mysterious Dave moved to San Francisco, California where he took a ship to Vancouver.

 Some reports say he soon enlisted in the Royal Canadian Mounted Police, proving his prowess by showing what he could do with a pair of six guns and a horse.
 Allegedly he was still seen in the royal blue and red as late as 1922, but those reports have been refuted, and his true fate unknown.